 - Raw Device Mapping

 - In addition to virtual disks, vSphere offers a mechanism called raw device mapping (RDM).
 RDM is useful when a guest operating system inside a virtual machine requires direct access to a storage device.
-For information about RDMs, see Raw Device Mapping.
+For information about RDMs, see Raw Device Mapping in vSphere.

 With the software-defined storage model, a virtual machine becomes a unit of storage provisioning and can be managed through a flexible policy-based mechanism.
 The model involves the following vSphere technologies.